-Framework for the Management of acute stroke 2013* currently under review, anticipated completeion date July 2016
+Framework for the Management of acute stroke 2016* Revision completed August 2016

 The National Stroke Foundation published Clinical Guidelines for Stroke Management 2010 wich made a number of evidenced based recommendations.
 In response to the recommendations, the Grampians Region developed the Framework for the management of acute stroke 2012, Version 1.
 This Framework has been reviewed and revised producing the Framework for the management of acute stroke 2013 with a further revision undertaken in 2016.